Small-$x$ factorisation in the target fragmentation region

 As a proof of principle, we shall compute $F_{UU,L}(x_{\rm Bj},Q^2,\Pt)$ in Eq.\,\eqref{eq:SIDIS-jet-xs} in the small $x_{\rm Bj}$ limit.
 This is sufficient to prove that $F_{UU,L}$ is LP.
 The calculation at small $x_{\rm Bj}$ is performed in the Colour Glass Condensate (CGC) effective field theory~\cite{Iancu:2002xk,Iancu:2003xm,Gelis:2010nm,Kovchegov:2012mbw,Morreale:2021pnn} and in the dipole frame~\cite{Kopeliovich:1981pz, Bertsch:1981py, Mueller:1989st,Nikolaev:1990ja} where the virtual photon has 4-momentum $q^\mu=(q^+,-Q^2/(2q^+),\boldsymbol{0}_\perp)$ and a nucleon from the nucleus $A$ has 4-momentum $P^\mu=(0,P^-,\boldsymbol{0}_\perp)$ in light-cone coordinates~\footnote{We neglect target mass corrections.}.
-Another advantage of the small $x$ limit is that the CGC provides an input for the non-perturbative part for the TMD parton distribution functions (PDF)~\cite{McLerran:1998nk,Venugopalan:1999wu,Mueller:1999wm,Xiao:2017yya,Marquet:2009ca,Dominguez:2011wm,Petreska:2018cbf}.
-This also applies to TMD jet fracture functions, so our calculation provides their CGC expressions at small $x$ for the first time.
-We note that Eq.\,\eqref{eq:SIDIS-jet-xs} is not differential with rapidity; including this dependence, together with the hadron production case, will be addressed in a companion paper.
+Another advantage of the small $x$ limit is that the CGC provides an input for the non-perturbative part for the TMD PDF~\cite{McLerran:1998nk,Venugopalan:1999wu,Mueller:1999wm,Xiao:2017yya,Marquet:2009ca,Dominguez:2011wm,Petreska:2018cbf}.
+This also applies to extended jet fracture functions, so our calculation provides their CGC expressions at small $x$ for the first time.
+We note that Eq.\,\eqref{eq:SIDIS-jet-xs} is not differential with the jet's rapidity; including this dependence, together with the hadron production case, will be addressed in a companion paper.

-The LO cross-section is given by the top-left diagram in Fig.\,\ref{fig:Feynman-graphs}, where the measured quark with four-momentum $k^\mu$ and fractional electric charge $e_q$ has a longitudinal momentum fraction $z=k\cdot P/(P\cdot q)=k^+/q^+$ and transverse momentum $\Pt$ w.r.t.~the photon direction.
-In this diagram, multiple scattering of the quark-antiquark colour dipole with transverse size $\rxyt$ off the shockwave --- pictured by a red gluon in Fig.\,\ref{fig:Feynman-graphs} and representing the dense gluon field of the target --- is encoded into the dipole $S$-matrix
+The LO cross-section is given by the top-left diagram in Fig.\,\ref{fig:Feynman-graphs}, where the measured quark with four-momentum $k^\mu$ and fractional electric charge $e_q$ has a longitudinal momentum fraction $z=k\cdot P/(P\cdot q)=k^+/q^+$ and transverse momentum $\Pt=\kt$ w.r.t.~the photon direction.
+In this diagram, multiple scattering of the quark-antiquark colour dipole with transverse size $\rxyt$ off the shockwave --- pictured by a red gluon in Fig.\,\ref{fig:Feynman-graphs} and representing the dense gluon field of the target --- is encoded into the dipole $S$-matrix, generically defined in the representation $R=F,A$ of $SU(3)$ ($F=$ fundamental, $A=$ adjoint) as